ledisdb/ledisdb/doc/commands.md

 **Return value**

-bulk: the value associated with field, or nil.
+bulk: the value associated with field, or `nil`.

 **Examples**